rpraka/Lights-Api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project provides a simple REST API server and multiple REST client implementations for IoT light system control.
 Compared to websockets or MQTT, such an architecture uniquely allows **huge diversity for the type of clients allowed**.
-The endpoints can be manipulated via Siri shortcuts, Google Home, Alexa, Chrome extensions and command line, among others.
+The endpoints can be manipulated via **Siri shortcuts, Google Home, Alexa, Chrome extensions and command line**, among others.

 ### Built With